pointbazaar/espl1000/README.md

 you can specify that a function can be run in seperate thread and cache it's results easily, so 5 to the power of 100 doesn't have to be computed anew all the time.

-the language should allow for easy json style notation of things and should
+the language should allow for easy json style notation of things.

 Dragon should compile to C,java bytecode(to run on the jvm),java,javascript(to run in the browser), and arm assembly language to demonstrate runtime guarantees on raspberry pi